5 Tips to Improve Your Credit Rating and Lower Mortgage Rates

 1. Check your credit report

 Once a year, request your credit report from the top three bureaus: Experian, Equifax, and TransUnion.
 To check your score for free, use Mint for your personal finances — the score is updated regularly.
 Or use a distinct provider such as Credit Karma or WalletHub.
 Receive your free copy of all 3 reports once annually from annualcreditreport.com.
+Of course, these days online banking accounts like Chase or CitiBank will provide you a free FICO score update once a month.
+You just have to log into your profile.

 2. Dispute any errors